top of page

 How did you learn to draw?

 A. I've always had a good eye for detail and have been able to draw objects realistically quite easily from a young age.
-Aside from that I have attended many art classes, had private art tutors, and have been enrolled in art school.
+My parents nurtured this talent by placing me into many different art classes, art camps, and hiring private art tutors.
+I have also attended a few different art schools throughout my youth and since turning my art into a career.

 How long does it take you to do a picture?

-A. It can take me weeks to months.
+A. It depends on the size.
+It can take me days (if small) to several months.

 What do you love most about art?